pyscf/pyscf/doc/source/install.rst

   When the RPATH was removed, you need to add ``pyscf/lib`` and ``pyscf/lib/deps/lib`` in ``LD_LIBRARY_PATH``.

-Last step is to set the scratch directory.
-The default scratch of pyscf is controlled by environment variable :code:`PYSCF_TMPDIR`.
-If it's not specified, the system wide temporary directory :code:`TMPDIR` will be used as the scratch.
+A useful last step is to set the scratch directory.
+The default scratch directory of PySCF is controlled by environment variable :code:`PYSCF_TMPDIR`.
+If it's not specified, the system wide temporary directory :code:`TMPDIR` will be used as the scratch directory.

 Installation without network
 ============================

-If you get problem to download the external libraries on your computer, you can manually build the libraries, as shown in the following instructions.
+If you have problems downloading the external libraries on your computer, you can manually build the libraries, as shown in the following instructions.
 First, you need to install libcint, libxc or xcfun libraries.
 `libcint cint3 branch <https://github.com/sunqm/libcint/tree/cint3>`_